Jonathan Cohen

 Bullard Professor of Neurobiology, Emeritus

-Research in the Cohen lab focuses on molecular studies of receptors for GABA, the major inhibitory neurotransmitter in the brain, and acetylcholine, an excitatory neurotransmitter in many brain regions and at nerve-muscle contacts.
-GABAA receptors (GABAAR) are the targets for many important drugs, including agents active as antieptileptics, sedatives, and general anesthetics.
-Nicotinic acetylcholine receptors (nAcChR) , which are the site of binding of nicotine and are related in structure to GABAARs, modulate the release of neurotransmitters including glutamate and dopamine and are involved in the regulation of sleep, attention, learning, and memory.
-Dysfunctions of nAChRs are implicated in several pathophysiological conditions including Alzheimer’s and Parkinson’s diseases, and drugs that target nAChRs have potential uses in the treatment of these conditions as well as nicotine addiction nAChRs on skeletal muscle mediate neural control of muscle contraction, and they are the receptors that are destroyed in an autoimmune disease, myasthenia gravis.
+Nicotinic acetylcholine receptors (nAChR), which are the site of binding of nicotine, are involved in the regulation of sleep, attention, learning, and memory.
+Dysfunctions of nAChRs are implicated in disorders including Alzheimer’s and Parkinson’s, and drugs that target nAChRs have potential uses in the treatment of these conditions as well as nicotine addiction. nAChRs on skeletal muscle mediate neural control of muscle contraction, and they are the receptors that are destroyed in an autoimmune disease, myasthenia gravis.
+Currently the Cohen lab is studying the mechanisms of novel classes of drugs that act as enhancers of brain or muscle nAChRs.

 Publications View